 1. Whole grains

-Whole grains are considered low glycemic carbohydrates and are also a good source of fiber, vitamins, and minerals.
+Whole grains are carbohydrates that contain a lower glycemic index which are also a good source of fiber, vitamins, and minerals.
 Food that has a low glycemic index can reduce inflammation, and consequently the symptoms of psoriasis.

 2. Fatty fish